mikependon/RepoDB.NET/pages/features/bulkoperations.md

 #### When to use the Batch and Bulk Operations?

 There is no standard of when to use what.
-It all depends on your situation (i.e.: Network LatencyData, No. of Columns, Type of Data, etc).
+It all depends on your situation (i.e.: Network Latency, No. of Columns, Type of Data, etc).

 The pros of using a bulk operation is maximum performance, however, it keeps blocking the underlying table while being under the context of bulk operation transaction.
 Therefore, it might trigger a deadlock if not handled by the developers properly.